HealthyPear/protopipe-grid-interface/README.md

 ## Setup
 In order to use those utilities you need:
- - A working installation of Dirac (see the [CTA-DIRAC Users Guide](https://forge.in2p3.fr/projects/cta_dirac/wiki/CTA-DIRAC_Users_Guide))
+ - a working installation of Dirac (see the [CTA-DIRAC Users Guide](https://forge.in2p3.fr/projects/cta_dirac/wiki/CTA-DIRAC_Users_Guide))
- - The [PyYAML](https://pyyaml.org/) module (to handle configuration files)
+ - to install [PyYAML](https://pyyaml.org/) module (to handle configuration files)
- - The [HDF5](https://www.h5py.org/) module (to merge tables)
+ - to install [HDF5](https://www.h5py.org/) module (to merge tables)
  - the [protopipe](https://drf-gitlab.cea.fr/CTA-Irfu/protopipe) module
+ - the [pywi](http://www.pywi.org/) and the [pywi-cta](http://cta.pywi.org/) modules

+The protopipe, the pywi and the pywi-cta modules are needed because they will be downloaded on the GRID machines before the data processing.
-Here is an example of environment variables bash file to activate the dirac settings:
+Here is an example of environment variables in a bash file to activate the dirac settings:
 ```
 #!/bin/bash
 source $DIRAC_INSTALL_PATH/bashrc